Reconstruction and interpolation of manifolds I: The geometric Whitney problem: Introduction and the main results

 \subsubsection{Manifold reconstructions in imaging and inverse problems.}

 Recently, geometric models have became an area of focus of research in inverse problems.
 As an example of such problems, one may consider an object with a variable speed of wave propagation.
 The travel time of a wave between two points defines a natural non-Euclidean distance between the points.
 This is called the travel time metric and it corresponds to the distance function of a Riemannian metric.
-In many topical inverse problem the task is to determine the Riemannian metric inside an object from external measurements, see e.g.\ \cite{LU,LeU,PSU,PU,SU,UV}.
+In many topical inverse problem the task is to determine the Riemannian metric inside an object from external measurements, see e.g.\ \cite{LU,LeU,PSU,PU,SU,SUV1,SUV2,UV}.
 These problems are the idealizations of practical imaging tasks encountered in medical imaging or in Earth sciences.
 Also, the relation of discrete and continuous models for these problems is an active topic of research, see e.g.\ \cite{Beretta,Borcea1,Borcea2,KatKL}.
 In these results discrete models have been reconstructed from various types of measurement data.
 However, a rigorously analyzed technique to construct a smooth manifold from these discrete models to complete the construction has been missing until now.

-In practice the measurement data contains always measurement errors and is limited.
-This is why the problem of the approximate reconstruction of a Riemannian manifold and the metric on it from discrete or noisy data is essential for several geometric inverse problems.
-Earlier, various regularization techniques have been developed to solve noisy inverse problems in the PDE-setting, see e.g.\ \cite{Engl,MS}, but most of such methods depend on the used coordinates and, therefore, are not invariant.
-One of the purposes of this paper is to provide invariant tools for solving practical imaging problems.
+In practice the {{measurement data always contain measurement errors and the amount of these data is limited.}} This is why the problem of the approximate reconstruction of a Riemannian manifold and the metric on it from discrete or noisy data is essential for several geometric inverse problems.
+Earlier, various regularization techniques have been developed to solve noisy inverse problems in the PDE-setting, see e.g.\ \cite{Engl,MS}, but most of such methods depend on the used coordinates and, therefore, are not invariant. {\ctext One of the purposes of this paper is to provide invariant tools for solving practical imaging problems.}